hamlibdk/HAMLIB-SDK/README.md

 - Launch the **JTSDK64-Tools** environment from the icon on your desktop.

-**Step 3a: (Optional) Upgrade your Qt Deployment**
+**Step 3a: Upgrade your Qt Deployment**

-A Minimum Qt installation pegs at [Qt][] at version 5.12.11.
-If you did not use the "F" Full option for [Qt][] deployment or you want to update Qt to the more contemporary 5.15.2 version you should do so now.
-Note that using Qt 5.15.2 is highly recommended.
+A Minimum Qt installation pegs at [Qt][] at version 5.12.12.
+If you did not use the "F" Full option for [Qt][] deployment or you want to update Qt to the recommended 5.15.2 version you should do so now. **The use of Qt 5.15.2 is highly recommended.**

 i.e.